Faculty/Projects

 - Gus Hart - Computational Biophysics

-- Eric Hintz - Short Period Pulsating Variable Stars
+- Eric Hintz - Short Period Pulsating Variable Stars and Astronomical Observations

 - Jeannette Lawler - Physics and Astronomy Education Research

-- Jean-Francois Van Huele - Quantum Dynamics for Quantum Information Systems
+- Jean-Francois Van Huele - Quantum Information

 - Richard Vanfleet - Electron Microscopy